University Centre for Computer Corpus

 Connexor was founded by some of the Helsinki group and offers for sale parsing tools

 for several languages.
 For English, it uses an improved version of

 ENGCG () POS tagging with a nifty little java applet for a

-dependency tree display of grammatical relations.
+dependency tree display of grammatical relations (some of which look more like semantic relations).
 Key to the grammatical relations annotating the edges, Dependency functions.

 Grammar Annotator— is a little Java-based tool for drawing

 dependency trees with labels.
 The online demo offers one set of

 labels and relations; to customize the list, you have to download the

 C&C Tools by James Curran and Stephen Clark can also be had as a downloadable package for Windows, Linux and Mac.
 It too will produce analysis in terms of grammatical dependency relations (in RASP set of relations).
 Try the demo with "GR" ticked.

 VISL under Eckhard Bick has extensive tools for